 - High school students must also submit a letter from their counselor approving their decision to dual-enroll.

 Note: Financial aid funds may not be applied to the application fee.
 Additionally, the application fee is not applicable to your tuition charges.
 If applicable, please be sure that all past-due accounts with the Cashier, Student Loans, Libraries, Student Stores, or any other offices or agencies of the University have been brought current and cleared before applying.
-We cannot process your application or admit you to the University with an outstanding account.
+You will not be able to register for classes with any past due accounts.

 Please make the check (or money order) payable to the University of North Carolina at Chapel Hill and mail to: